Sunday, 7 September 2014

 MUTTON SAAGWALA

-Mutton and Bengalis have a very strong bond.
+Mutton and Bengalis have a strong bond.
 We love to have it, perhaps, every Sunday, if only our health permitted.
+Also it got expensive!
 Hence, we cook it with all our love whenever we get it.
 We prefer mutton rather than lamb because we love the fat that we get in the mutton.
-It adds to the taste of the curry.
+It adds to taste of curry.
 When it comes to cooking mutton, we are too generous about using oil and spices.
-When have the Bengalis claimed themselves to be health freaks when it comes to food?
+When have Bengalis claimed themselves to be health freaks when it comes to food?
 Taste and Flavour of food are too important to us.
 And you know, we need to break rules at times, otherwise life gets monotonous.

-However, out mother is unlike the maximum of the Bengalis when it comes to the use of oil in cooking!
-She uses a lot less of oil in cooking, cooks in slow fire for a longer period, never hurries!
+However, our mother is unlike maximum of Bengalis when it comes to use of oil in cooking!
+She uses lot less of oil in cooking, cooks in slow fire for longer period, never hurries!
 Everything in the kitchen is in her control!
 Her level of patience is commendable!
 But she is not in the habit of praising others, this is not a good habit!
 I have taken majorly from her & her mother, the hobby of cooking; we hardly use cooker in cooking, it is used to boil few stuffs!
-In my home, I of get mutton often, but growing up in a middle class home; Hilsa & Mutton; the two loves were not too frequent in our home, may be so the love for them did not die!
+In my home, I get mutton often, but growing up in a middle class home; Hilsa & Mutton; the two loves were not too frequent in our home, may be so love for them did not die!

 INGREDIENTS :